 Governments and businesses must act now to rapidly reduce emissions and avoid the extreme climate impacts projected in the highest emissions scenarios, and to invest in adapting to existing climate impacts and those expected in the coming decades.
 The report includes recommendations for climate action to help the U.S. reduce its near and long-term climate change risk.

 How can I learn more?

-The report is divided into several large sections.
+The report is divided into several sections.
 We provide links to these portions of the report and a short description of each.